-The distribution of leadership moves within each group is shown in Table 2, which shows the percentage of accepted leadership moves made by each group member in each task (calculated by dividing total accepted leadership moves made by that person, by total of all accepted leadership moves within the group).
-Over 90% (338 of 372) of leadership moves were accepted.
+Table 2 Percentage of leadership moves across all tasks and number of accepted leadership moves made by each participant in each content area by dividing total accepted leadership moves made by that person, by total of all accepted leadership moves within the group).
+Over 90 % (338 of 372) of leadership moves were accepted.